Political positions of Bernie Sanders: BDS and defense of Israeli right to exist

 Asked if he "respected" BDS as a protest tactic, Sanders has said "No, I don't", adding that it was counter-productive if the goal is trying to bring about peace talks.
 In 2016, Sanders averred that there was "absolutely" anti-Semitism in the BDS movement, elaborating:

 Israel has done some very bad things, so has every other country on earth," Sanders said.
 "I think the people who want to attack Israel for their policies, I think that is fair game.
 But not to appreciate that there is some level of anti-Semitism around the world involved in that I think would be a mistake ...
-I spent many months on a kibbutz on Israel, so I know something about Israel.
+I spent many months on a kibbutz in Israel, so I know something about Israel.
 Israel has got to be defended, has a right to exist, but you cannot ignore the needs of the Palestinian people.

 Sanders supports a two-state solution, and regarding the possibility of a one-state solution, he has stated:

-I think if that happens, then that [a one-state solution] would be the end of the State of Israel and I support Israel's right to exist ...
-I think if there is the political will to make it [peace and a two-state solution] happen and if there is good faith on both sides I do think it's possible, and I think there has not been good faith, certainly on this Israeli government and I have my doubts about parts of the Palestinian leadership as well.
+I think if that happens, then that would be the end of the State of Israel and I support Israel's right to exist ...
+I think if there is the political will to make [peace and a two-state solution] happen and if there is good faith on both sides I do think it's possible, and I think there has not been good faith, certainly in this Israeli government and I have my doubts about parts of the Palestinian leadership as well.